 NGHTSHFTS honours those who labour in the dark - unseen, unpaid and unprotected.
-From May 1 to May 24, 2019, Mayworks will host 12 events featuring exciting and established artists whose work offers critical insight into the rise of the far right and the impacts of racism and colonialism on low-wage workers.
+From May 1 to May 24, 2019, Mayworks hosted 12 events featuring exciting and established artists whose work offers critical insight into the rise of the far right and the impacts of racism and colonialism on low-wage workers.

 A moving memorial by Artistrophe remembers workers who have lost their lives on the job.